Frequently Asked Questions

 (2) Intellectually curious — this programme is about exploration of important goals, surprising conclusions, and practical tools.

 (3) Smart — we will be diving deep into complex topics, and want to ensure a high quality of discussion.
-For example, we expect most accepted applicants to have or be predicted a high proportion of 9s at GCSE.
+For example, we expect most accepted applicants to have or be predicted a high proportion of 9s or A*s at GCSE, A band 1s in National 5s, or Distinctions at Junior Certificate.

 We’ve tried to design the application system in a way that fairly assesses the criteria we most care about.